jjmchew/jjmchew.github.io/JS211/02-studyNotes.md

 - functions can be nested (no limit to how deeply)

+### arguments
+- `arguments` is an array-like local variable available inside all functions
+  - it contains the arguments passed to a function
+  - 'object' type
+  - can use bracket notation to access elements
+  - cannot call array methods on it (e.g., like `pop`)
+  - can create an array using `let args = Array.prototype.slice.call(arguments);`
+  - drawbacks: the arguments used are not explicitly declared as parameters within the function definition

 ## Function declarations, function expressions, and arrow functions
 - nested functions are created and destroyed every time the outer function runs; are 'private'